KeerthiSagarSN/kmriiwa_ros2_bridge_stack/README.md

 # KMRIIWA_ROS_STACK
 This metapackage enables to use and control the KMRIIWA robot using ROS-BRIDGE to ROS2.
 It provides packages for robot's navigation, manipulation, visualisation and simulation.
 A brief description of thsee packages and a usage guide follows.

+For this repo to work -> **First follow and install ROS1 Drivers as shown here** - > [https://github.com/stoic-roboticist/kmriiwa_ros_stack](https://github.com/stoic-roboticist/kmriiwa_ros_stack)

 **Note that this package depends on the [kmriiwa_ros_java driver](https://github.com/stoic-roboticist/kmriiwa_ros_java) to be running on the robot for its control.**

-**This pakcage was tested on Ubuntu 22 with ROS HUMBLE**
+**This pakcage is a ROS-bridge from ROS1-Noetic to ROS2 Humble** **This pakcage was tested on Ubuntu 22 with ROS HUMBLE**

 ## Description

 ### kmriiwa_navigation
 This package allows to control the KMP200 base using the navigation stack.
 It utilises nav2 package for planning and control.
+Also it allows user to generate map using slam_toolbox from ROS2.

 ### kmriiwa_msgs
 This package contains custom ros messages specific to the KMRIIWA robot that allows to convey its status similar to ROS1 message of the repo.